Don’t make these common indie publishing mistakes when you decide to start a full-time publishing business.

 #5 Change your KDP and other author account information to match your EIN and business bank account

 With a bank account, EIN and articles of incorporation you now have all the necessary pieces for operating your publishing business.
 The first things to do is switch your KDP and other accounts that provide sources of income to the business to use the business EIN and the funds going to your business bank account.

-If you are interested in more details on how to start and operate a business then get a copy of the Business Owner’s Compendium.
+If you are interested in more details on how to start and operate a business then get a copy of the Treat Your Writing Like a Business (TWLAB)

 #indieauthor #leanstartup #theentrepreneurmindset #kdpselect #20to50k #selfpublishing